tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

 By the end of class, students will be able to:

-* Recap previous Python concepts and implementations: variables, conditionals, and for loops.
-* Identify the differences between homogeneous and heterogeneous data.
+* Identify the differences between homogeneous (same data type) and heterogeneous data (different data type).
 * Access and manipulate data within list and dict objects using index-based elements and key-value pairs, respectively.
 * Iterate over lists and dicts.
-* Visualize and traverse nested lists and dicts.
+* Visualize and iterate over nested lists and dicts.
-* Iterate over nested lists and dicts.
 * Define and call functions.

 - - -